Maserati Tipo 61: The Birdcage series

 The Tipo 61 was the most well known model but Giulio Alfieri designed 5 different models, all based on an intricate multi-tubular frame concept.
 This multi-tubular construction produced a light weight and rigid chassis that was a significant competitive advantage for a racing car.
 All models included independent front suspension, 4-wheel disc brakes and 5-speed transmission.
 A De Dion type rear axle was used on the Tipo 60 and 61.

 The Tipo 60 featured a small 2-litre 4-cylinder engine rated at 200 hp, located in the front and tilted over at a 45° angle for a lower center of gravity.
 The weight was 570 kg and the car had at a maximum speed of 270 km/h.

 The Tipo 61 featured a 2.9-liter 4-cylinder engine rated at 250 hp, located in the front at a 45° angle for a weight of 600 kg pushing the car at a speed of 285 km/h.

 The mid-engined Birdcage cars began with the Tipo 63.
 Maserati now changed to a mid-engine configuration using a similar multi-tubular chassis construction as the Tipo 60/61.
 The rear suspension was changed to an independent double wishbone configuration.

 The Tipo 63 through 65 cars have been described as a "historian's nightmare".
 Maserati was in difficult financial circumstances and Giulio Alfieri was trying to build a competitive car on a low budget.
 He would retrieve various engines from the Maserati parts bins.
 Then, he had them modified and installed in the ten various chassis that were constructed from the ground up.
 The Tipo 63 was raced with four-cylinder and twelve-cylinder engines and the chassis was radically redesigned when the first version proved less competitive than the Tipo 61.

 The Tipo 63 first used a 4-cylinder engine similar to the Tipo 61 and later a V12 engine from the 1957 250F Grand Prix car.
 The Tipo 63 cars raced in 1961 with both engines, placing 4th at the 24 hours of Le Mans (12 cylinder version) with Briggs Cunningham's team.
-Count Volpi’s Scuderia Serenissima hired Medardo Fantuzzi to modify one of their Tipo 63 cars with a longer nose and a fin behind the driver.The Tipo 64 featured the same 3-liter V12 as the Tipo 63 with an upgraded frame (many smaller light alloy tubes) - nicknamed "Supercage".
+Count Volpi's Scuderia Serenissima hired Medardo Fantuzzi to modify one of their Tipo 63 cars with a longer nose and a fin behind the driver.The Tipo 64 featured the same 3-liter V12 as the Tipo 63 with an upgraded frame (many smaller light alloy tubes) - nicknamed "Supercage".
+The all new body was designed by Franco Scaglione.

 The Tipo 65 featured a 5-litre V8 engine similar to the one used in the Tipo 151 003 delivering about 430 hp pushing the car at 350 km/h.
 Only one car was built using a modified Tipo 63 chassis.